 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

 When planning a trip to Disney World, one of the many decisions you need to make is whether to buy Disney’s Memory Maker.
 Like so many other aspects of a Disney World trip, the answer will vary from family to family.
 For some, it is a must.
 For others, it is a waste of money.
-Here is everything you need to know about Disney’s Memory Maker so you can decide whether it is the best decision for your family.
-(Updated July 26, 2019)
+Here is everything you need to know about Disney’s Memory Maker so you can decide if it is worth the money for your family.

 What Is the Memory Maker?